tonytwei/air-pollution-tracker/README.md

-# Live Air Pollution Tracker
+# Live Enviroment Monitor

 <p align="center">
     <img src="https://cdn.discordapp.com/attachments/1084642204590559242/1142727628747452436/image.png" alt="Web App Screenshot">
 </p>

 ## Overview

-The Live Air Pollution Tracker project aims to create a real-time air quality monitoring system using a Raspberry Pi and environmental sensors.
+The Live Enviroment Monitor project aims to create a real-time air quality monitoring system using a Raspberry Pi and environmental sensors.
 The system collects data on various environmental parameters, such as temperature, humidity, pressure, gas levels, and particulate matter, and displays this information on a web-based dashboard.

 ## Features